KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 ----

 ..
-[1] Due to QT6 compatibility the build system was switched to C++17 in January 2022 so minimum macOS requirement is macOS 10.15.
-With update to Qt6 in February 2024 the minimum macOS requirement is macOS 11.
+[1] Due to QT6 compatibility the build system was switched to C++17 in January 2022 so minimum macOS requirement is macOS 10.15 (Catalina).

+   With update to Qt6 in February 2024 the minimum macOS requirement is macOS 11 (Big Sur).

+   With update to QT6.09 the minimum requirement is macOS 12 (Monterey).

+   With update to QT6.10 the minimum requirement is macOS 13 (Ventura).

 ..
 [2] With update to Qt6 in February 2024 the minimum requirement is Windows 10 (1809 or later).